johannesesbjornsson/absDataDisplay/README.md

 The code is very much dependent on the order of the json data, which isn't ideal.
 I know this is an easy fix, but I figured it would make the code more convoluted and would reduce it's readability.

-Some towns does not display even remotly close to where they are supposed to be on the geomap (Regardless if I left the (C) out or not)